 Language Service Provider (LSP)

-Read more about Language Service Provider
+Read more about Language Service Provide

 Locale